ethanyanyan/WasteNot/README.md

 # WasteNot

 WasteNot is a multi-platform application designed to reduce household food waste by helping users manage grocery items and track expiration dates.
-With both iOS and web interfaces integrated with a serverless AWS backend, WasteNot streamlines grocery item entry, monitors food expiration, and sends timely notifications.
+With both iOS and web interfaces integrated with a modern, serverless backend, WasteNot streamlines grocery item entry, monitors food expiration, and sends timely notifications.

 ## Features

-- **User Authentication:**
+- **User Authentication & Data Storage:**
-  Secure sign in/sign up via AWS Cognito.
+  Secure sign in/sign up using Firebase Authentication with data managed in Firestore.

-- **Item Entry:**
+- **Item Entry & Barcode Scanning:**
-  Scan or manually enter grocery items.
-Upload images (receipts, barcodes, etc.) to AWS S3.
+  Users can scan or manually enter grocery items.
+UPC barcodes are converted to detailed item information via the Barcode Lookup API.

-- **AWS Backend Integration:**

-  - API endpoints via API Gateway or Amplify DataStore
-  - Data storage in DynamoDB
-  - Scheduled AWS Lambda functions to monitor expiration dates
-  - Notifications via AWS SNS (integrated with Apple APNs and web push)
+- **Photo Storage:**
+  Upload images (e.g., receipts, barcodes) that are stored in Cloudinary.

+- **Automated Daily Emails:**
+  A GitHub Actions workflow runs scheduled cron jobs that trigger daily email notifications to users using the SendGrid API.

 - **Multi-Platform Access:**
   - iOS app (Swift/SwiftUI)